erlang/otp/erts/emulator/internal_doc/PTables.md

 safe to deallocate the process structure.
 We'll get back to this when describing deletion in the table.

-Using this new lookup approach we wont modify any memory at all which is important.
+Using this new lookup approach we won't modify any memory at all which is important.
 A lookup conceptually only read memory, now this is true in the implementation also which is important from a scalability perspective.
 The previous implementation modified the cache line